Find Affordable College Courses

 About 56% of the students majoring in natural resources and conservation at the school are women while 44% are male.

 University of Southern Maine did quite well in this year’s ranking of the most popular places for natural resources and conservation students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the city of Portland, University of Southern Maine is a public college with a moderately-sized student population.
+Located in the small city of Portland, University of Southern Maine is a public school with a moderately-sized student population.

 Of the 16 students majoring in natural resources and conservation at University of Southern Maine, 44% are male and 56% are female.